- Budget and Finance

 - Security and Safety

 - Undergraduate Education

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
-In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars, and the Telluride Association Summer Program.
+In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, D-RISE, Aspirnaut, Telluride Association Sophomore Seminars and others.

 All U-M admitted first-year students are invited to attend this one-day program with their parents to learn more about the University and help them to decide if U-M is where they would like to attend college.
-The program is offered over 20 times, January through April.
-LSA admits attend a multimedia presentation to learn more about LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, Science Learning Center, Language Resource Center, Comprehensive Studies Program, or observe a class.
+The program is offered over 20 times, February through April.
+LSA admits attend a multimedia presentation to learn more about LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, LSA Opportunity Hub, Science Learning Center, Language Resource Center, Comprehensive Studies Program, UROP, or observe a class.

 We host webinars for admitted transfer students to provide additional information and answer questions prior to Transfer Orientation.

-Admitted first-year students may call in on Wednesday nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.
+Admitted first-year students may call in on specific nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.